 For more information, see IRS comparison, including details for Roth 401(k) vs. Roth IRA.

-When a 401(k) or 403(b) retirement plan offers both pre-tax and Roth as deferral sources, employees can often choose pre-tax, Roth, or a combination of both.
-These are separate account sources of money to save within your retirement plan.
+When a 401(k) or 403(b) retirement plan offers both pre-tax and Roth as deferral sources, employees can usually choose pre-tax, Roth, or a combination of both contribution types.
+These are separate sources of money to save within your retirement plan account.